Smyrna Bicycle Accident Attorney

-If you were injured by a motorist but you violated a traffic law such as not stopping at a red light, failing to signal a turn, or were riding recklessly, a court could find you negligent per se.
+If you were injured by a motorist but you violated a traffic law such as not stopping at a red light, failing to signal a turn, or riding recklessly, a court could find you negligent per se.
 This means that you are presumed to be negligent under the law unless you can present convincing evidence to the contrary.
 The same is true for any motorist who violated a traffic law such as making an unsafe lane change, speeding, or illegally driving in a bicycle lane.

 There are circumstances where both parties may have violated a traffic law, such as where a motorist was driving impaired, but the bicyclist failed to make a clear hand signal of his intention to make a right turn.
 A skilled attorney can help you sort out the incidentals of your accident and give you sound direction on how to proceed with a personal injury claim.
 Don’t try to navigate a legal action alone.
 We are here to help you make sense of this tragic event and get the compensation you deserve after a personal injury accident.